Apple iPhone 13 vs Samsung Galaxy S23 FE

 Who should buy each?

-Choose the Apple iPhone 13 if: you prefer a lightweight phone at 6.14oz, need long-term software support, or love the iOS ecosystem.
+Choose the Apple iPhone 13 if: you want a lightweight phone at 6.14oz, need a capable camera for video recording, or prefer a compact design.

-Choose the Samsung Galaxy S23 FE if: you want a smoother display experience with 120Hz, need a better camera with 3x optical zoom, or require longer battery life for all-day use.
+Choose the Samsung Galaxy S23 FE if: you want a 120Hz display for smoother scrolling, need a longer battery life with 4,500mAh, or shoot a lot of photos with a 3x optical zoom.

 Conclusion